oli-lang/oli/docs/source/specification.rst

 This specification follows the semantic versioning convention to as versioning policy.

-Just to clarification, related to this document, will be applied as follows
+Just for clarification, related to this document, will be applied as follows

 - Minor specification changes and text fixes will be a patch version
 - Syntax new feature addon o removement or language logical feature is a minor new version